-Systems based on weekly charting are a less labor intensive way of participating in the Forex market.
-Assuming you have a good basic understanding of the Forex market and of various risk reduction strategies, you'll want to begin to develop your own weekly trading system by looking at some charts.
+Systems based on weekly charting are a less labor-intensive way of participating in the Forex market.
+Assuming you have a good basic understanding of the Forex market and various risk reduction strategies, you'll want to begin to develop your weekly trading system by looking at some charts.
 These are mostly generic charts, widely available online from brokerages and trading house without cost.
-Detailed discussion of each of these indicators is beyond the scope of this article, but each of the following indicators is linked to an article describing them in greater detail.
+A detailed discussion of each of these indicators is beyond the scope of this article, but each of the following indicators is linked to an article describing them in greater detail.

 Here, you'll learn the basic idea underlying each chart or indicator.

 - Moving Average: This is the simplest and most popular of all trend indicators.
 Moving average charts plot the rise or fall of the currency value within a given time frame.
 When a currency value rises or falls above or below the given average within that frame, this signals a buy or a sell.